 Configuration problems related to dial peers such as these:

 After you ensure that voice calls can be successfully completed in both directions through the VoX network, issue the show call active voice brief command and note the dial peers that are matched with each voice call.

 Note: When you have VoIP trunks, you should be able to see all the call legs with the show call active voice brief command.
 In some versions of Cisco IOS Software Release 12.2, there is a bug in the show call active command and a fax call that comes through a VoIP trunk no longer appears.
 When you issue a show call active fax brief command, the call is now listed.
-For more information about this bug, see Cisco bug IDs CSCdx50212 (registered customers only) and CSCdv02561 (registered customers only)
+For more information about this bug, see Cisco bug IDs CSCdx50212 and CSCdv02561.

 Note: Ensure that the configured dial peer is the peer that is matched.

 In this command output, you can see that the outbound VoIP call leg uses peer ID 100.

 show call active voice brief Command